IngmarBitter/defenders/md/GodAttributes/GodOmnicience.slides.md

 </p>
 <p style="text-align: right; margin-top: -1em; margin-bottom: -1em;">    <em>Matthew 10:30 (NKJV)</em></p>

 * Evidence of God’s awareness of all events
+* Includes both the grand and the minute

 ---